How to Calculate Hours Worked Like a Pro

 Mechanical Time Clocks

-This device stamps the time and date onto a paper timecard.
-For this to work, the employer gives each employee a time card for the pay period.
+This device stamps the time and date onto a paper time card.
+For this to work, an employer gives each employee a time card for the pay period.
 On-site employees then use the time clock to track their hours

-It’s the employee's responsibility to clock in and out at the right time.
-They punch the time card whenever they arrive or leave work.
-Then, the employee tallies up hours worked, and the employee receives pay.
+It’s an employee's responsibility to clock in and out at the right time.
+Each employee punches a time card whenever he or she arrives or leaves work.
+Then, the employee's hours worked are tallied and he or she is paid accordingly.

 Free Time Clock Calculators